schopra8/Nom_Ref/alexnet/Readme.md

 module load py-scipy/0.17.0
 ```

+### alexnet_output
+This is a directoy of the output produced by alexnet, including top 10 labels, predicted labels, and embeddings for specified objects.

 ### default_imgs
 This is a directory of the images that came with the pretrained Alexnet model.

-### nom_ref_imgs
-This is a directory of images from the Nominal Reference Game data.
-It contains two subdirectories - one for the original images and one for the images resized into 227 x 227 patches that can be fed into the Alexnet Model.

 ### analysis
 This is a directory that contains analysis of the Alexnet classification of images from the Nominal Reference data.